sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 .. ----------------------------------------------------------------------------

-To construct a hypothesis test that handles this scenario we start by noting that if the null hypothesis is true, then the difference between the population means is *exactly* zero, µ\ :sub:`1` - µ\ :sub:`1` = 0.
+To construct a hypothesis test that handles this scenario we start by noting that if the null hypothesit is true, then the difference between the population means is *exactly* zero, µ\ :sub:`1` - µ\ :sub:`1` = 0.
 As a consequence, a diagnostic test statistic will be based on the difference between the two sample means.
-Because if the null hypothesis is true, then we’d expect *X̄*\ :sub:`1` – *X̄*\ :sub:`2` to be *pretty close* to zero.
+Because if the null hypothesit is true, then we would expect *X̄*\ :sub:`1` – *X̄*\ :sub:`2` to be *pretty close* to zero.
 However, just like we saw with our one-sample tests (i.e., the one-sample *z*-test and the one-sample *t*-test) we have to be precise about exactly *how close* to zero